tnguyen2907/hw2-app/README.md

 ## Submission Note

 When I uploaded the zip file to Gradescope, Gradescope extracted the archive and then froze.
-The project contents are included in the zip, and the live deployment is available at the Netlify link above.
+This is why I need to upload the codebase to GitHub
 ## Project Overview

 The goal of the dashboard is to let a user explore county-level health patterns in the United States through a choropleth map and three additional linked visualizations.